HJred1998/VenusTOPT/README.md

 curated from primary literature, and demonstrates temperature-guided endoglucanase mining with experimental validation.

-The manuscript is currently under review. **The dataset is not included in this repository at this stage.** Dataset availability will be updated separately.
+The manuscript is currently under review.

 ## Highlights